Judicature Acts

-In the history of the courts of England and Wales, the Judicature Acts were a series of Acts of Parliament, beginning in the 1870s, which aimed to fuse the hitherto split system of courts of England and Wales.
-The first two Acts were the Supreme Court of Judicature Act 1873 (36 & 37 Vict. c.
+In the history of the courts of England and Wales, the Judicature Acts were a series of acts of the Parliament of the United Kingdom, beginning in the 1870s, which aimed to fuse the hitherto split system of courts of England and Wales.
+The first two acts were the Supreme Court of Judicature Act 1873 (36 & 37 Vict. c.
 66) and the Supreme Court of Judicature Act 1875 (38 & 39 Vict. c.
 77), with a further series of amending acts (12 in all by 1899).

-By the Act of 1873 (ss.
-3, 4), the Court of Chancery, the Court of King's Bench (known as the Queen's Bench when there is a female Sovereign), the Court of Common Pleas, the Court of Exchequer, the High Court of Admiralty, the Court of Probate, and the Court of Divorce and Matrimonial Causes were consolidated into the Supreme Court of Judicature, subdivided into two courts: the "High Court of Justice" ("High Court"), with (broadly speaking) original jurisdiction, and the "Court of Appeal".
+By sections 3 and 4 of the Supreme Court of Judicature Act 1873 (36 & 37 Vict. c.
+66), the Court of Chancery, the Court of King's Bench (known as the Queen's Bench when there is a female sovereign), the Court of Common Pleas, the Court of Exchequer, the High Court of Admiralty, the Court of Probate, and the Court of Divorce and Matrimonial Causes were consolidated into the Supreme Court of Judicature, subdivided into two courts: the "High Court of Justice" ("High Court"), with (broadly speaking) original jurisdiction, and the "Court of Appeal".
 Besides this restructuring, the objects of the act were threefold: